Co-Imitation Learning without Expert Demonstration: Introduction

 Recently, an off-policy actor-critic algorithm called Self-Imitation learning (SIL) has been proposed to learn with the supervision from the agent's past good experiences~\cite{oh2018self}, instead of the expensive demonstrations.
 The key idea of SIL is to store past trajectories generated by the agent itself and allow the agent to imitate its past good action decisions.
 Although the SIL method does not rely on expert demonstration, its performance improvement could be less significant because the information contained in the past trajectories has been mostly utilized by the agent in previous training process.

 Intuitively, the ceiling of performance could be broken if there is extra supervised information provided to guide the policy learning.
 Based on this motivation, we try to boost the agent by exploiting the experiences of another peer agent.
-Figure~\ref{fig:intro} shows an example to demonstrate our basic idea in the MiniGrid-DoorKey task \cite{gym_minigrid}.
-In this reward-sparse environment, the agent must pick up the key to unlock the door (in yellow), and then reach the green goal square.
+Figure~\ref{fig:intro} shows an example to demonstrate our basic idea in the \emph{MiniGrid-MultiRoom-N6} task \cite{gym_minigrid}.
+In this reward-sparse environment, the agent across six rooms connected by doors and reach the green goal square.
 Intuitively, if we train two agents to explore different areas of the maze independently, and exchange their observed information, it is likely to be more effective for learning strategies than training only one agent.
 In other words, by imitating the good action decisions of peer agent in unknown states, the agent can give a better action than random to drive deeper exploration.
 To implement this idea, in this paper, we propose a novel framework called Co-Imitation Learning (CoIL).
 The CoIL framework trains two different agents to explore the environment, and lets them \emph{imitate each other}.
 Specifically, we allow the two agents $\pi$ and $\hat{\pi}$ parameterized with $\theta$ and $\hat{\theta}$ to explore the environment separately, each of which will generate a series of trajectories.
 Then, to better exploit the peer agent's past experiences, we evaluate these experiences based on the difference between the cumulative value $\hat{R}$ calculated from peer one's trajectories and the state value $V_{\theta}(s)$ estimated by the state-value function of itself.
 This difference can be regarded as the expected gain from the peer agent's experience, and thus provides an estimation of its potential utility to policy learning.
 Based on the utility estimation, the agents then can selectively imitate from each other by emphasizing the more useful experiences with high utility while filtering out those with low utility.
 On one hand, by exploiting the peer agent's good experiences, the agent can learn a better potential policy to drive deep exploration.
 On the other hand, the experiences generated by exploring the environment can further be exploited by the peer agent to improve its performance.

 We implemented our approach with multiple popular reinforcement learning algorithms, and perform experiments in different environments.
 The experimental results show that the policy learned by our CoIL approach achieves better performance in most cases, validating that the agents can benefit from each other without external supervision.